marcossantiago/kubernetes-workshop/07_adv-deploys.md

 Side by side, 3 pods are running with version 2 but the service still send traffic to the first deployment.

-If necessary, you can manually test one of the pods by port-forwarding it to your local environment.
+Try manually test one of the new pods by port-forwarding it to your local environment.

 ---